Doctoral Program in Developmental Education

 Greetings members of the DE community,

 We in the Doctoral Program are proud to be preparing tomorrow's leaders within the fields associated with Developmental Education and Learning Assistance.
-This year we enter the ninth year of the Doctoral Program in Developmental Education at Texas State University, and we are proud to announce that our 18th graduate was hooded in August, 2019.
+This year we enter the tenth year of the Doctoral Program in Developmental Education at Texas State University, and we are proud to announce that our 22nd graduate was hooded in August, 2020.

 We are happy to unveil our new website, which is intended for three key audiences: prospective students considering taking the next step in their professional development, current students already in the Doctoral Program, and professionals and scholars within the field who are seeking to connect or learn about the work we are doing.